Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 To authenticate a user through device code flow, complete the following steps:

-1. Go to Azure Active Directory in Azure portal and find your app registration.
+1. Go to Microsoft Entra ID in Azure portal and find your app registration.
 2. Navigate to the **Authentication** section.
 3. Under **Advanced settings**, select `yes` on the option `Allow public client flows`.